Ay-slim/alx-system_engineering-devops/0x00-shell_basics/README.md

 4-listmorefiles: Lists all files and directories with their details including hidden

 5-listfilesdigitonly: Lists all files and dirs in long format with user and group ids displayed numerically

+6-firstdirectory: Creates a directory named my_first_directory in the tmp directory